-It is a consideration of many art owners to regularly obtain valuations to ensure their artwork has the suitable level of insurance.
+It is a consideration of many art owners to regularly obtain valuations to ensure their artwork has a suitable level of insurance.

 The advice provided here also extends to ceramics, furniture, frames, and textiles.
 For any ceramic items that are damaged in transit, it is important to try to collect as many broken pieces as possible to assist with the restoration and lessen costs.

 Moving home or specialist contents can be a fraught time, without the addition of unnecessary damage.
 We can liaise with the third party services and insurance companies on the client’s behalf where necessary, to reduce worry and expedite the return of the restored items.